Why The Last of Us Part 2 is getting internet hate

 You play as Joel throughout the first game and within hours, he's dead.
 Ellie is the hero now.
 This, according to a vocal minority of apoplectic fans, is the issue.

 It's not just that the protagonist is a woman, or that she's gay (although there is a lot of objection to that).
 It's not just that Joel dies.
-It's that Naughty Dog promoted a sequel that starred Joel, but he's almost immediately replaced -- by a lesbian lead.
+It's that Naughty Dog promoted a sequel that starred Joel, but he's almost immediately replaced.
+Making matters worse, you play much of the second half as Abby, Joel's killer.

-This is unacceptable in the minds, tweets and Metacritic reviews of some angry gamers.
-They accuse Naughty Dog of sacrificing Joel to promote its social justice values.
+This is all unacceptable in the minds, tweets and Metacritic reviews of some angry gamers.
+Some accuse Naughty Dog of sacrificing Joel for no reason.
+Others suggest it was so the studio could promote its social justice values.
 Except their anger, blunt and imprecise, glosses over an important detail.
 If you play The Last of Us Part 2, you'll see that Naughty Dog killed Joel for a good reason.

 Live long enough to see yourself become a villain